What is Book Value?

 Importance of Book Value

 Book value is considered important in terms of valuation because it represents a fair and accurate picture of a company’s worth.
-The figure is determined using factual company data and isn’t typically a subjective figure.
-It means that investors and market analysts get a reasonable idea of the company’s actual worth.
+The figure is determined using historical company data and isn’t typically a subjective figure.
+It means that investors and market analysts get a reasonable idea of the company’s worth.

 Stocks that trade below book value are often considered a steal because they are anticipated to turn around and trade higher.
 Investors who can grab the stocks while costs are low in relation to the company’s book value are in an ideal position to make a substantial profit and be in a good trading position down the road.